 Click here for Bobby’s take on a modern glam.

 Just as the name states – the origins of this style lean more factory-esque and machine.
-It can lead a bit more masculine than the other styles as it uses a lot of metal, rustic wood, and leathers.
+It can definitely feel a bit more masculine than the other styles as it uses a lot of metal, rustic wood, and leather.
 However, the softness comes through its neutral color palette and the use of found objects which instantly can give the room some soul and character.

 Learn more about industrial style, and bring the look home here.

 The name inherently gives you a sense of what the style entails.
 It’s all about the casual beachy atmosphere that you’ll find in many of the homes on the coast.
 The style is all about bringing the natural elements of the coast inside your home.
 There are a lot of white-washed woods, blue tones, and plenty of white to help all that beachy sunshine bounce around the room.

 See how to add coastal style to your home here.